companieshouse/test-data-generator/README.md

 ### Usage
 In order to use the generator, there are 2 possible endpoints that can be used.

 - POST: Sending a POST request on the following endpoint `{Base URL}/test-data/company)` will generate a new test company and accompanying Authcode.
 There is an optional parameter which is CompanySpec.
-When added to the request body will alter generated company to be based in Scotland or Northern Ireland but will default to England/Wales.
-An usage example looks like this: `{"jurisdiction":"scotland"}`
+When added to the request body will alter generated company to be based in jurisdiction, company_status and type.
+The CompanySpec parameters are:
+  - `jurisdiction`: The jurisdiction of the company (e.g., `england_wales`, `scotland`, `northern_ireland`).
+  - `company_status`: The status of the company (e.g., `active`, `dissolved`, `administration`, etc.,).
+  - `type`: The type of the company (e.g., `ltd`, `plc`, etc.,).
+  An usage example looks like this: `{"jurisdiction":"scotland", "companyStatus":"active", "companyType":"ltd"}`

 - DELETE: Sending a DELETE request on the endpoint `{Base URL}/test-data/company/{companyNumber}` will delete the test company.
 There is a required parameter that is Authcode which needs to be included in the request body to be allowed to delete the test company.
 An usage example looks like this: `{"auth_code":"222222"}`
 - Health Check: Sending a GET request on the endpoint `{Base URL}/test-data/healthcheck` will return a status code and an empty response body.